yaolubrain/ULNNO/README.md

 - similarity_mat.py
 - mds_distance_mat.m

-## run zero-shot learning experiments, use
+### run zero-shot learning experiments, use
 - make_zero_shot_mat.m
 - zero_shot_random.py
 - zero_shot_pca.py
 - zero_shot_ica.py

+## Questions
+If you have any question regarding the code and the experiments, please contact me (yaolubrain@gmail.com).
+I would like to hear from you!